Taung Kalat

 Taung Kalat (ပုပ္ပါးတောင်ကလပ်) is a Buddhist monastery and temple complex located on Mount Popa in Mandalay Region, Myanmar.
-The site is built on a tall volcanic plug, and is one of several prominent nat spiritual sites in the vicinity of nearby Mount Popa.
+The site is built on a tall volcanic plug, and is one of several prominent nat spiritual sites in the vicinity of Mount Popa.

 Description

-The temple complex is located on top of a 737 ft volcanic plug; this rock formation was formed by geologic activity around Mount Popa, an inactive volcano.
+The temple complex sits on top of a 737 ft volcanic plug; this rock formation resulted from geologic activity around Mount Popa, an inactive volcano.
 The site is a popular pilgrimage destination, and is considered a source of nat spiritual energy.
 The 777 steps leading up to the monastery were once maintained by U Khandi, a famous Burmese hermit.